 I’m not sure if I can share my yearly round-up: I’ve published a yearly round-up since I first started this blog, with two exceptions.
-In 2015, I was writing my book and didn’t have the time to publish anything on Never Ending Footsteps.
+In 2015, I was suffering from anxiety that left me unable to work.
 And in 2019, I spent the entire year sick from a mould-related illness and hadn’t done anything worth writing about.

 And now we come to 2020.

 I’ve actually written my 2020 year in review post, but can’t quite bring myself to hit the publish button on it.
 It’s so dark guys.
 Really dark.
 As much as this specific blog post is full of highlights and happiness, 2020 has been a brutal year and I’m not sure if I’m willing to share it publicly yet.

 I’m super uncomfortable about all of this: It’s taken me a full week to write this post because I start curling up with guilt whenever I begin to type.
 We’re so lucky here in New Zealand.